rerdavies/pipedal/README.md

 PipPedal consists of the following subprojects:

-*    A web application build in React.
+*    A web application build in React, found in the react subdirectory.

-*    pipedald: a Web server, written in C++, serving a web socket, and pre-built HTML components from the React app.
+*    *pipedald*: a Web server, written in C++, serving a web socket, and pre-built HTML components from the React app.
      All audio services are provided by the pipedal process.

-*   pipedalshutdownd: A service to execute operations that require root credentials on behalf of pipedald. (e.g. shutdown, reboot, and pushing configuration changes.)
+*   *pipedalshutdownd*: A service to execute operations that require root credentials on behalf of pipedald. (e.g. shutdown, reboot, and pushing configuration changes.)

+*   *pipedalconfig*: A CLI utility for managing and configuring the pipedald service.

 In production, the pipedald web server serves the PiPedal web socket, as well as HTML from the  built react components.
-While debugging, it is much more convenient to use the React debug server for React sources, and configure pipedald to serve only the websocket.
+But while debugging, it is much more convenient to use the React debug server for React sources, and configure pipedald to serve only the websocket.

 To start the React debug server, from a shell, cd to the react directory, and run "./start".
 The react debug